 Flashbacks - To prevent a flashback, use a method known as burping – just open the lid just a few inches and pause to prevent a flareup.

 Removing Ash - Since natural lump charcoal produces a small amount of ash, it is recommended to remove it after each use.
-Use the ash tool to stir up the remaining charcoal in the firebox to remove the lose ash.
+Use a charcoal ash tool to stir up the remaining charcoal in the firebox to remove the lose ash.
 The ash will fall through the grate for easy disposal.
+An ash vacuum makes removing ash even easier, especially after longer cooks.

 Cleaning the Grill (Exterior) - From time to time, you'll want to clean the exterior of your grill.
 Use a solution of mild detergent and water or glass cleaner with a clean cloth or paper towel to remove dirt and grime on the ceramics and hardware.
 If surface rust appears on unfinished hardware, use a steel wool pad to remove it.